naboshi229/My_Basic_Programs/Hangman/README.md

 ## Quick note
 - Hangman.py
 - Hangman_Art.py
-- Hangman_Words.py
-\nare the files you need to download in order for my program to work properly.
+- Hangman_Words.py__are the files you need to download in order for my program to work properly.
 ## Flow Chart for this game
 ![Hangman Flow Chart](Hangman-Flow-Chart.png)
 ## How my hangman game works line by line